josh-psw/bcheck-helper/README.md

 By default, you are prompted for a location when saving BChecks.
 Alternatively, a default location can be set by enabling the checkbox within the 'Default save location for BChecks' panel and clicking the 'Choose directory' button.

-### Configuring a different GitHub repository
+### Configuring the BCheck repository
-By default, *BCheck Helper* will retrieve BChecks from PortSwigger's [curated repository](https://github.com/portswigger/bchecks), where Burp users can share their BChecks.
+BChecks can either be loaded from GitHub or a local Git repository.
+By default, they will be loaded from PortSwigger's [curated GitHub repository](https://github.com/portswigger/bchecks), where Burp users can share their BChecks.
+If you want to change this, you can toggle the 'Repository type' option between 'GitHub' and 'Filesystem' under the 'Repository configuration' section of the settings tab, and then change the respective settings that appear.

+#### Configuring a different GitHub repository
+Change the 'Repository type' option to 'GitHub'.

 The 'Repo name' setting within the 'GitHub configuration' panel can be used to point to a different repository.
 By default, this should be hosted on [GitHub](https://github.com/), but the 'Repo URL' setting can be used to fetch BChecks from alternative GitHub servers.